-We have put together this short documentary to show you what its really like climbing Mount Kilimanjaro.
-Find out what its really like to summit the roof of Africa at 5,895m (19,341ft) above sea level.
+We have put together this short documentary to show you what it’s really like climbing Mount Kilimanjaro.
+Find out what it’s really like to summit the roof of Africa at 5,895 m (19,341 ft) above sea level.
 No matter where you are in the planning stages, it’s an extremely useful watch.
-Meet the mountain crew who make this magnificent once in a lifetime experience possible.
-Watch the team trek through five unique ecosystems and virtually every type of ecological system.
-Find out what it really takes to conquer one of the world’s greatest natural wonders.
+Meet the mountain crew who make this magnificent once-in-a-lifetime experience possible.
+Watch the team trek through five unique ecosystems.
+And find out what it really takes to conquer one of the world’s greatest natural wonders.

 How do I get to Mount Kilimanjaro?

 Tanzania has three major international airports: Dar es Salaam (DAR), Zanzibar (ZNZ) and Kilimanjaro Airport (JRO).
-The latter is the most convenient for Kilimanjaro, standing only 42km away from the mountain town of Moshi and 50km from Arusha.
-In addition to flights to Tanzania, you may consider flights to Nairobi in Kenya, which is only a 5h shuttle bus ride to Arusha or a 1h plane ride to Kilimanjaro Airport.
+The latter is the most convenient for Kilimanjaro, sitting only 42 km away from the mountain town of Moshi and 50 km from Arusha.
+In addition to flights to Tanzania, you may consider flights to Nairobi in Kenya, which is only a 5-hour shuttle bus ride to Arusha or a 1-hour plane ride to JRO.
 Note, however, that by choosing to fly to Kenya you may need a multiple-entry Kenya visa (if you are flying out of Kenya, too, for example, and spend longer than a fortnight in Tanzania), which can cost as much as $122 – thereby reducing or eliminating any saving you may have made in airfares.

-In deciding which flights to book, you should take the full trip into consideration, e.g. if you would like to spend a couple days in Zanzibar after the climb, it might be best to book one way tickets from your home to Kilimanjaro Airport for the climb, from Arusha to Zanzibar after the climb and then from Zanzibar back to your home.
+In deciding which flights to book, you should take the full trip into consideration.
+For example, if you would like to spend a couple days in Zanzibar after the climb, it might be best to book one-way tickets from your home to Kilimanjaro Airport for the climb, from Arusha to Zanzibar after the climb, and then from Zanzibar back to your home.

 How many days ahead of the trip should I arrive?

 We recommend arriving one day early (called “arrival day”).
-This will give you time to relax, meet your fellow travelers and get a proper briefing before the climb starts.
-We know though that traveling to Kilimanjaro can be a challenge and will accommodate your arrival time as best as we can (e.g. if you arrive only late at night the day before the climb starts).
+This will give you time to relax, meet your fellow travellers and get a proper briefing before the climb starts.
+We do know, however, that travelling to Kilimanjaro can be a challenge and so we will accommodate your arrival time as best we can (for example, if you arrive only late at night the day before the climb starts).

 Do I need a visa to travel to Tanzania?